Logseq

 • CSS Customization: Personalize the interface using custom CSS for visual clarity and improved readability.

-• PDF Annotation Retrieval: Use hashtags and bidirectional links to tag PDF notes, making them easy to retrieve across contexts.
+• PDF Annotation Retrieval: Utilize hashtags and bidirectional links to tag PDF notes, enabling easy retrieval across various contexts.

 Use Cases

-Logseq is suitable for various use cases that exploit its unique features, such as bidirectional linking and easy organization of notes.
+Logseq is well-suited for various use cases that leverage its unique features, such as bidirectional linking and easy note organization.
 Here are some specific use cases where Logseq excels in the context of journalism:

 Story Development and Organization